 The Coalition’s history started in 2010 when Fr.
 Corey Brost, C.S.V., decided to respond to the rising national distrust toward Muslims.
 “I saw a lot of Islamophobia,” said Fr.
 Corey.
 He set out to change that by reaching out to Muslim and Jewish leaders in the Chicago suburbs.
 Soon after that Shaheen Khan, a Muslim religious educator, offered to join his efforts.
 And soon after that, Rabbi Steve Hart helped Fr.
 Corey connect with Jewish leaders.
-Shaheen Khan, Rabbi Steve Hart and Fr.
+Imran Khan, Rabbi Steve Hart and Fr.
 Corey Brost, C.S.V., now serve as the Coalition’s official religious leaders.

 What We Do